 The maximum contribution allowed, either to a Traditional IRA, Roth IRA, or a combination of each, is the lesser of 100% of earned income or $6,000 in 2020.

 A married couple filing jointly can contribute up to an additional $6,000 for a non-working spouse, as long as the contributions do not exceed their combined earned income.
 Catch-up contribution for individuals age 50 and older is $1,000.

-Roth IRA holders may make contributions after age 70 1/2, as long as they have earned income.
+For 2020 and later, Roth IRA holders do not have an age limit on making contributions, as long as they have earned income.

 Contribution deadline is the individuals tax return due date (excluding extensions).

 Distributions can occur penalty free and tax free if "qualified."

 A distribution is considered qualified if the assets have been held in the Roth IRA for a minimum of five taxable years (beginning with the first taxable year for which a Roth contribution was made) and when one of the following events occur: 1) attainment of age 59 1/2; 2) disability; 3) the purchase of a first home; or 4) death.